mehmandarov/mehmandarov.github.io/_posts/2017-01-29-confluence-and-aws.markdown

 ## Schedule it!

 Now that I have automated the task and deployed it to the Cloud, I needed something to trigger that function.
-In this case I wanted to schedule it to run weekly, so function was set to be triggered by the [CloudWatch][9]{:target="_blank"} events.
+In this case, I wanted to schedule it to run weekly, so function was set to be triggered by the [CloudWatch][9]{:target="_blank"} events.
 It offers a good support for [scheduling Lambda expressions][10]{:target="_blank"}.

 I defined event source as a cron expression, and a target as a Lambda function I created in the previous step.